Tracking shot: Use in sporting events

 The "rail cam" made a public debut in the NHL on November 20, 2006 in the Colorado Avalanche/Dallas Stars hockey game.
 The Versus cable television network used the camera during the game to test it out for a live use on a nationally broadcast program.
 The camera was fastened to a rail system that ran on the top of the glass on one side of the ice rink.
 As the play shifted from end to end, the motorized mount allowed the camera to follow the action, sliding rapidly down the side of the ice.
 The system was developed by Fletcher Chicago.
 The experiment was short-lived, and the "rail-cam" is no longer used in NHL hockey games.

 For live TV broadcast of sporting events, a remote stabilized camera head is often mounted on a cable suspended system or a vehicle to track the athletes.
-For example a Newton stabilized head is often used on 1D cable cam at Nordic skiing or on a car for tracking the runners at marathons.